LeshenkaZevnoski/ExfiltrationTool/README.md

 # File Exfiltration Tool

 ## Overview
-This project is to demonstrate a data exfiltration feature written in C++ with a Python-based server for a penetration testing engagement.This tool can also be intergrated into other malware funcitonalities.
+This project is to demonstrate a data exfiltration feature written in C++ with a Python-based server for a penetration testing engagement.
+This tool can also be intergrated into other malware funcitonalities.
 The tool allows you to transfer files from a client machine to a remote server over HTTP, with options for chunking, delays, and type-specific processing.
 The tool supports various file types (e.g., `.txt`, `.png`, `.docx`, `.pdf`), with image files transferred without encryption for direct usability, while other types are XOR-encrypted for basic obfuscation.

 ### Features:
 - File type detection and processing (e.g., no encryption for images).